Partner Spotlight: Truist & BBIF

 Truist: A Pillar of Support Since Inception

 Truist, a major U.S. commercial bank with a profound commitment to building better lives and communities, has been a steadfast supporter of BBIF since its inception.
-The corporation has provided grants that are critical in establishing lending funds, educational resources, and training services tailored for underserved small businesses across Florida.
+The corporation has provided grants that are critical in establishing lending funds, educational resources, and training services tailored for small businesses across Florida.

 The Truist Foundation, renowned for its mission to support nonprofit organizations in their initiatives to enhance economic mobility, plays a crucial role in BBIF's efforts to reach small businesses lacking access to traditional lending markets.
 You can learn more about the foundation's work and principles at their website.